RosariumRosaria/Geminos/Geminos/Aewin/Places/Annica.md

 ## Description:

-A small lakeside town in the [[Elsian League]].
+A small lakeside town in the [[Elysian League]].
 Not terribley notable beyond being the birthplace of [[Katerina Zenili]], a famous archaeologist.

 ---